Skip to Content

 IS IT HARD TO CLIMB UP?

 Nope!
-There’s a little ladder with 5 steps and they have large hand rails attached.
+There’s a little ladder with five steps with large handrails attached.
 It’s easy to get up and down.

 HOW TO GET TICKETS FOR THIS PORTLAND SIGHTSEEING TOUR:

-Tickets are just $27 and you can buy your Portland Fire Tour tickets here.
+Tickets are just $27; you can buy your Portland Fire Tour tickets here.

 GETTING THERE

-Your tour will star and end at 180 Commercial St. They board right in front of the Portland Lobster Co.
+Your tour will start and end at 180 Commercial St. They board in front of the Portland Lobster Co.
 Restaurant.

 WHERE TO PARK